1990s: Music

-Richey Edwards of Manic Street Preachers was publicized in the media in 1991 following an incident involving Steve Lamacq backstage after a live show, in which Edwards carved '4 Real' into his arm.
-Edwards' disappearance in 1995 was highly publicized.
-He is still missing but was presumed dead in 2008.

-Controversy surrounded the Prodigy with the release of the track "Smack My Bitch Up".
-The National Organization for Women (NOW) claimed that the track was "advocating violence against women" due to the song's lyrics, which are themselves sampled from Ultramagnetic MCss' Give the Drummer Some.
-The music video (directed by Jonas Åkerlund) featured a first-person POV of someone going clubbing, indulging in drugs and alcohol, getting into fist fights, abusing women and picking up a prostitute.
-At the end of the video, the camera pans over to a mirror, revealing the subject to be a woman.

 1994 became a breakthrough year for punk rock in California, with the success of bands like Bad Religion, Social Distortion, Blink-182, Green Day, the Offspring, Rancid and similar groups following.
 This success would continue to grow over the next decade.
 The 1990s also became the most important decade for ska punk/reggae rock, with the success of many bands like Smash Mouth, Buck-O-Nine, Goldfinger, Less Than Jake, the Mighty Mighty Bosstones, Murphy's Law, No Doubt, Reel Big Fish, Save Ferris, Sublime and Sugar Ray.

 The rave movement that emerged in the late 1980s continued to grow in popularity.
 This movement spawned genres such as Intelligent dance music and Drum and bass.
 The latter is an offshoot of jungle techno and breakbeat.
 Popular artists included Moby, Fatboy Slim, Björk, Aphex Twin, Orbital, the Orb, the Chemical Brothers, Basement Jaxx, Todd Terry, 808 State, Primal Scream, the Shamen, the KLF and the Prodigy.